LLukas22/python-smb-backup/README.md

 # python-smb-backup
-Pytohn library to backup folders to a smb volume
+Python library to backup folders to a smb volume

 ## Installation